pwintz/sharc/README.md

   // Initial control
   "u0": [0.0, 100.0],
   "only_update_control_at_sample_times": true,
-  // If fake delays are enabled, then Scarab is not used, instead all computations are assumed to be fast enough except at the
+  // If fake delays are enabled, then Scarab is not used to determine
+  // computational delays, instead all computations are assumed to be
-  // time steps listed.
-The length of the delay is set to the value in "sample_time_multipliers" multiplied by the sample time.
+  // fast enough except those at the time steps listed.
+The length of
+  // the delay is set to the value in "sample_time_multipliers" multiplied
+  // by the sample time.
   "fake_delays": {
     "enable": false,
     "time_steps":              [ 12,  15],
     "sample_time_multipliers": [1.2, 2.2]
-  },
-  //
-  "computation_delay_model": {
-    "computation_delay_slope": 0.001801,
-    "computation_delay_y-intercept": 0.147
   },
   "==== Debgugging Levels ====": {
     "debug_program_flow_level": 1,